JosephWildey/editor/README.md

 - Scrollable word frequency window instead of a simple popup
 - Google Drive synchronization capabilities.

+# Possible updates

+- Send emails (maybe?
+Will consider w/ GMail despite difficult API)
+- Implementation w/ calculator (because why not?)
+- Might even consider something like the Pandas lib if possible to clean up some of the analysis bits.

 I'm sort of slacking because classes/school.
 Trying to get back into this.
 Still have to write more comments in my code and stuff too.